 Probation officers are typically required to have a bachelor's degree in criminal justice, social work, psychology or a related subject.
 If a candidate doesn't have related work experience, an employer may require a master's degree.
 What counts as related experience varies by employer but may include pretrial services, probation, corrections, criminal investigations, parole, counseling, social work and substance abuse treatment.

 It is also wise to do an internship in the court system (whether federal, state, district, probate or juvenile courts).
-This will provide experience and help you decide what division of the court you prefer the most.
+This can provide experience and help you decide what division of the court you prefer the most.
 Typically, candidates must also pass oral, written and psychological examinations.

 Most candidates must also complete a probation officer training program sponsored by the federal government or their state government, after which they may need to take a certification test.
 Typically, probation officers work as trainees or in a probationary period for up to a year before they are offered a permanent job.